vTrain: A Simulation Framework for Evaluating Cost-effective and Compute-optimal Large Language Model Training

 As discussed in \fig{fig:compute_util_to_training_time}, a decrease in GPU compute utilization directly translates into a significant increase in training cost.
 Given a target LLM, the available GPU compute budget, and the training token size, our first case study seeks to answer the following research question: what is the most \emph{cost-effective} training parallelization strategy and AI training system configuration that effectively balances end-to-end training time \emph{and} its associated training cost?

-We use the state-of-the-art $530$B Megatron-Turing NLG (MT-NLG)~\cite{mt_nlg} model architecture and its parallelization strategy as a representative example to demonstrate \proposed's feasibility in uncovering an alternative LLM training plan with better cost-efficiency.
+We use the state-of-the-art $530$B Megatron-Turing NLG (MT-NLG)~\cite{mt_nlg} model architecture and its parallelization strategy as a representative example to demonstrate \proposed's feasibility in rapidly identifying an LLM training plan with optimal cost-efficiency.
 We focus on MT-NLG because it is most open to providing details on the hyperparameters of its training system configuration.
 Nonetheless, \proposed's simulation methodology is equally applicable to other LLM training systems employing 3D parallelism.
-Under the baseline MT-NLG study, the authors propose a heuristic based 3D parallelism targeting the following LLM training scenario:
+Under the baseline MT-NLG study, the authors employ 3D parallelism targeting the following LLM training scenario: